aerickson/lil_jon/README.md

 # Overview

+Plays Lil Jon sound clips.
+If you have figlet and lolcat installed it will pretty-print the clip titles.

+I use it to alert me to long-running commands that have finished.

+`command; lil_jon`

+## Example

 ```
 > lil_jon
+(sounds play)
  ____  _   _    _    ____   __   __ _      _____ ___ _   _  ____    _    ____
 / ___|| \ | |  / \  |  _ \  \ \ / // \    |  ___|_ _| \ | |/ ___|  / \  / ___|
 \___ \|  \| | / _ \ | |_) |  \ V // _ \   | |_   | ||  \| | |  _  / _ \ \___ \